TABLE OF CONTENTS

 Navigating the complexities of real estate involves understanding the difference between contingent vs. pending.
 The distinction holds significant weight for both buyers and sellers.
 Moving from contingent to pending signals a more advanced stage in the process.
 However, even in a pending status, sellers might be willing to accept additional offers.

-Trust Griffin Funding as your mortgage ally.
+Trust Griffin Funding to help you get approved for a mortgage and answer all of your home buying FAQs as your mortgage ally.
 With a commitment to transparency and borrower satisfaction, we ensure a smooth and informed mortgage experience.
 Explore competitive loan terms by applying online, or download the Griffin Gold app today to review loan options, chat with our mortgage professionals, access financial wellness tools, and more.

 Find the best loan for you.
 Reach out today!